-The Enable Admin window is for users who have logged on to the Switch on the normal user level, and wish to be promoted to the administrator level.
-After logging on to the Switch, users will have only user level privileges.
-To gain access to administrator level privileges, the user will open this window and will have to enter an authentication password.
+The Enable Admin window is for users who have logged on to the Switch at Adminstrator level.
 Possible authentication methods for this function include TACACS/XTACACS/TACACS+/RADIUS, user defined server groups, local enable (local account on the Switch), or no authentication (none).
 Because XTACACS and TACACS do not support the enable function, the user must create a special account on the server host, which has the username "enable", and a password configured by the administrator that will support the "enable" function.
 This function becomes inoperable when the authentication policy is disabled.